THE BEST FARM STAYS & VINEYARD HOTELS IN GERMANY IN 2023

-Bavaria, Germany’s deep south and its most iconic state is a truly wonderful place.
-The Upper Bavarian countryside in particular is a dreamland of castles, forests and lakes, raising itself higher and higher as you go south before ascending majestically into the German Alps.
+Bavaria, Germany’s deep south and perhaps its most iconic state is a truly wonderful place.
+In particular the Upper Bavarian countryside is, even quite near Munich, a dreamland of castles, forests and lakes, raising itself higher and higher as you go south before ascending majestically into the German Alps.

 The terrain is generally not as Alpine as in neighbouring Austria although in some places like around Konigsee for example the scenery is so dramatic and rugged you feel you could be anywhere in the Swiss or Austrian Alps.

 Upper Bavaria is full of small, tidy little villages full of flowers and well kept half wood houses.
 With plenty of picture perfect farmstays and country houses.
 And it has many awe inspiring castles, one of which, Neuschwanstein Castle near town of Füssen, was the inspiration for the castle in the Disney animation, Sleeping Beauty.

 It is also a sporting paradise, with everything from Skiing and snow boarding in the winter to horse riding, hiking, biking and paragliding in summer